nayaba/upload-images-multer-cloudinary/README.md

     });
     ```

-3. In `views/listings/edit.ejs` ensure your form includes a file input type for uploading images and enctype in the `form` tag:
+3. In `views/listings/edit.ejs` ensure your form includes a file input type for uploading images and an `enctype` attribute in the `form` tag:
    ```html
         <form action="/listings/<%= user._id %>/<%= listing._id %>?_method=PUT" method="POST" enctype="multipart/form-data">
             <label for="">Street Address: </label>